Aortic Valve Disease

 Aortic valve diseases, including aortic valve stenosis (a narrowed valve opening) and aortic valve regurgitation (a leaking valve), require evaluation and management by a cardiologist or cardiac surgeon.
 More serious conditions may require surgery to repair or replace the aortic valve.

-Duke’s aortic valve disease specialists use advanced testing to identify the severity of your condition and offer the latest medical and surgical treatments.
+Duke’s heart valve disease specialists use advanced testing to identify the severity of your condition and offer the latest medical and surgical treatments.
 Our goal is to help you feel better and return you to your normal activities.

 Find an Aortic Valve Disease Doctor